andymac-2/notepad/_wip/rust_structure.md

 As the name suggests, an invariant is something that never changes.
 For example, "The program works" should be an invariant of your program, if it isn't an invariant, either you, or your program has done something wrong.
 We can only rely on something being true if it's an invariant, and we can not rely on something being true if it isn't an invariant.

+The "this program works" invariant is going to depend on other invariants in your program.
+If you know that your program could sometimes violates it's invariants, then there is not guarantee that "this program works".
+As an every day programmer, you will not be expected to formally and mathematically prove that the invariants hold; however, it's usually sufficient to know that you *could* prove it if you wanted, and avoid circumstances where you *couldn't* prove it even if you wanted.

 For example, consider a binary tree.
 To keep things simple, this will not be a balanced tree:

 ```rust